1. Prevalence of child labor

 In Brazil, according to two economists’ research, former child laborers are three times more likely to need their own children to work (source).
 Child laborers can’t developed their skills and risk condemning their own children to poverty and child labor.
 If you start your career as an unskilled laborer, you most likely will remain unskilled.

-At the same time, it’s important to avoid sentimentality.
+Child labor is a gross violation of human rights, but at the same time it’s important to avoid sentimentality.
 When child labor isn’t directly coerced and isn’t a form of slavery one can reasonably argue that the children in question are better off than if international pressure or legislation leads to the eradication of child labor.
 After all, it isn’t as if most countries where child labor occurs can offer these children adequate education combined with a standard of living higher than abject poverty.
 Keeping them away from work doesn’t magically improve their situation.
 The opposite may be true: they are left without an income, and without the education that they should get.
 It’s not merely the fact that they work that’s causing them to forgo education.

 It might “feel good” to oppose child labor, but the alternative for these children is not attending some nice school or relying on parental income; the alternative is an even lower standard of living if they cannot work. (source)